'Thankful To Be Safely Home': Pastor Brunson, Freed From Detention, Arrives In U.S.

 Sayın Başkan @realDonaldTrump, her zaman vurguladığım gibi Türk yargısı kararını bağımsız bir şekilde verdi.
 Umuyorum ki ABD ve Türkiye iki müttefike yakışır biçimde iş birliğine devam eder.
 PKK, DEAŞ ve FETÖ başta olmak üzere terör örgütlerine karşı ortak bir mücadele yürütür.— Recep Tayyip Erdoğan (@RT_Erdogan) October 13, 2018

-But on Saturday, Erdogan struck a markedly more conciliatory tone, just an hour after Trump tweeted his thanks to the Turkish president "for his help."
+But on Saturday, Erdogan struck a markedly more conciliatory tone, not long after Trump tweeted his thanks to the Turkish president "for his help."

 There was NO DEAL made with Turkey for the release and return of Pastor Andrew Brunson.
 I don’t make deals for hostages.
 There was, however, great appreciation on behalf of the United States, which will lead to good, perhaps great, relations between the United States & Turkey!— Donald J. Trump (@realDonaldTrump) October 13, 2018